jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 We have to think about each note as we play it.

 For example, which note is it?
-Which scale degree?
-What's the interval from the previous and next degrees?
-What’s the interval from the tonic?
+What scale degree / interval from the tonic?
 What’s the interval from the root of the chord?
 How does it sound and feel in this context?
 (If it sounds really good, play it again!)